Australian rules football: Cultural influence and popularity

-Australian football is popular among Indigenous communities.
+Australian rules football is popular among Indigenous communities.

-Australian football has attracted more overall interest among Australians than any other football code.
+Australian rules football has attracted more overall interest among Australians than any other football code.

 The 2024 AFL season saw an average attendance of 38,344 fans per match, making the AFL Australia's, and one of the world's best-attended sports leagues.
 Also that year, data indicated 1,319,687 people, or 1 in 20 Australians, are members of an AFL club.
 The most-visited sports website in Australia in 2023 was the AFL's, attracting 1.89 billion total visits.

 Approximately 40% of Australians aged 14+ watch AFL matches on TV either occasionally or regularly.
 The 2024 AFL Grand Final was that year's highest-rating free-to-air television broadcast in Australia, with an in-home audience of 4 million watching Seven's coverage; overall TV viewership reached at least 7,569,000.
 The AFL's current TV broadcasting rights deal with Seven and Foxtel is worth an Australian record $4.5 billion.

 In terms of participation, there were at least 581,000 registered players in Australia in 2024.
 This figure encompasses community football at junior, youth, and senior levels, as well as programs such as Footy 9s.
 Among Australian children aged 0–14, it is the fifth most common sporting activity, behind swimming, soccer, basketball and gymnastics.
 Women and girls account for 20% of all community football registrations.

 In the arts and popular culture

 South Melbourne's ruck combination of the 1920s, left to right: Mark Tandy, Fred Fleiter and Roy Cazaly.
 Fleiter coined the phrase "Up there, Cazaly!" as a signal for Cazaly to leap for the ball.
 It entered popular idiom as a phrase of encouragement, and was used as a battle cry by Australian soldiers during World War II.
 It remains well known through Mike Brady's 1979 Australian football anthem of the same name.

-Australian football has inspired works by many writers and poets, including C. J. Dennis, Helen Garner, Peter Goldsworthy and Kerry Greenwood.
+Australian rules football has inspired works by many writers and poets, including C. J. Dennis, Helen Garner, Peter Goldsworthy and Kerry Greenwood.
 Historians Manning Clarke and Geoffrey Blainey have also written extensively on the sport.
-Slang within Australian football has impacted Australian English more broadly, with a number of expressions taking on new meanings in non-sporting contexts, e.g., to "get a guernsey" is to gain recognition or approval, while "shirt-fronting" someone is to accost them.
+Slang within Australian rules football has impacted Australian English more broadly, with a number of expressions taking on new meanings in non-sporting contexts, e.g., to "get a guernsey" is to gain recognition or approval, while "shirt-fronting" someone is to accost them.